sdcalmes/lathropolis/content/post/2019-week-4-power.md

 ### Still Last.

+First things first, only two people read the week 4 recap to completeness.
+I know it wasn't the best..but damn :'''(

+#### Anyways...

 For two weeks in a row, Justin and I bring up the rear while Andy and Drioux take the top.

 I've also learned that Justin has the largest bias towards his own team, guy voted himself SECOND.